gvwilson/sys-tutorial/pages/index.md

 -   What is a port?
 -   How can I tell which ports are being used and by which processes?
 -   How can I run a job repeatedly (`cron` and `watch`)?
--   How do new programs start (the fork/exec model)?
--   What does it mean to suspend, background, or foreground a process?
--   How can I interrupt a process (`kill`, `pkill`) and what kinds of interrupts are there?
 -   What is a process group?
 -   What are keys and how do I manage them?
 -   What are certificates and how do I manage them?